joselusl/aruco_eye/aruco_lib/README.md

 ## System Requirements and Compatibility
 This package is running under:

-+ Ubuntu: 12.04 and above
++ Ubuntu: 14.04 and above
-+ ROS: Hydro and above with Catkin
++ ROS: Jade and above with Catkin

 This package has been tested under:

-+ Ubuntu: 12.04, 14.04
++ Ubuntu: 14.04
-+ ROS: Hydro, Indigo with Catkin
++ ROS: Indigo with Catkin

 ## Dependencies